kk-spartans/scholars-cup/07 - Speeches that Inspire, Speeches that Spit Fire/01 - Can a speech truly inspire peace—JFK and others/The White Man and the Red.md

 year: "1805"
 ---

-I have one takeaway from
+I have one takeaway from this:

-We don’t need your religion, we already have ours, and given how your people have treated us, why should we trust you?
+“We don’t need your religion, we already have ours, and given how your people have treated us, why should we trust you?”